 Is justification the root of all evil?

-Justification according the Oxford Dictionary means: “The action of showing something to be right or reasonable.
+Justification according the Oxford Dictionary means: “The action of showing something to be right or reasonable.”
+However, that definition does not cut to the validity of method or quality of reasoning.

 I’ll start from a position where people know what is ‘right’ from ‘wrong’ – on any particular thing, not necessarily legally wrong.